Second to none: fashion resalers bulk up to capitalize on booming sales - NewsBreak

 Second to none: fashion resalers bulk up to capitalize on booming sales

-Newly listed companies such as Poshmark Inc and ThredUp Inc are starting to scoop up smaller firms to fend off competition from deep-pocketed apparel brands such as Levi Strauss & Co and Urban Outfitters Inc, which have launched their own thrifting businesses.
+Newly listed companies such as Poshmark Inc (POSH.O) and ThredUp Inc (TDUP.O) are starting to scoop up smaller firms to fend off competition from deep-pocketed apparel brands such as Levi Strauss & Co (LEVI.N) and Urban Outfitters Inc (URBN.O), which have launched their own thrifting businesses.

 Volume growth is essential for second-hand clothing companies to turn in steady profits in an industry notorious for tight margins and inconsistent inventory, analysts say.